Brisbane City Plan 2014 project background

 The Strategic Framework (Part 3) guided the creation of Brisbane City Plan 2014.
 This framework draws a range of Council documents and plans together including:

 - numerous neighbourhood plans for local areas across the city

 - How the Brisbane City Plan could change - statement of proposals (full version) (PDF - 1.6MB).

 The plan also responded to government policies and projects, including:

-- the South East Queensland Infrastructure Plan and Program (superseded by the State Infrastructure Plan in 2016).
+- South East Queensland Infrastructure Plan and Program (superseded by the State Infrastructure Plan in 2016).

-In preparing the Strategic Framework, best practice in planning and urban design, detailed modelling of development, population and statistics have been considered.
-The framework also draws upon expert advice on topics ranging from traffic to design to air quality.
+In preparing the strategic framework, best practice in planning and urban design, detailed modelling of development, population and statistics were considered.
+The framework draws upon expert advice on topics ranging from traffic to design to air quality.